rabu6809/winters-end-v2/README.md

 # winters-end
- A Python text adventure based on ROBLOX game Decaying Winter
+ A Python text adventure where you survive ten nights in a frozen wasteland

+## Roadmap
+- Battles
+- literally anything involving the main game